 Under Louisiana Laws Civil Code 3492, the statute of limitations for personal injury claims is one year from the date of the accident.
 Keep in mind that it’s always a good idea to seek legal advice, as there are exceptions in which the statute of limitations may be halted and the deadline for filing a claim extended.

-If you’ve been injured in an accident that was not your fault, you have a right to compensation that you deserve for damages.
+If you’ve been injured in a bike accident that was not your fault, you have a right to compensation that you deserve for damages.
 Although filing claims or reliving traumatic experiences can be overwhelming, moving towards the compensation you are due is the right thing for you and your family.
 You’re not alone in this fight.
-The qualified attorneys of Breaux Law Firm are just a phone call away Let us handle your case and get you what you deserve.
+New Orleans motorcycle accident lawyer of Breaux Law Firm is just a phone call away Let us handle your case and get you what you deserve.